 Stronger identity verification has also increased in importance as remote workforces become more common.
-Many company employees no longer come into the office and instead work remotely.
-Since their physical presence in the office cannot be used to verify their identity, measures like 2FA help ensure that their accounts have not been compromised.
+Since employees' physical presence in the office cannot be used to verify their identity, measures like 2FA help ensure that their accounts have not been compromised.

 Security experts generally recommend that users enable 2FA whenever possible, as well as requesting it from services that handle sensitive user data but don’t currently offer 2FA.
 While 2FA is not impossible for attackers to crack, it is significantly more difficult and expensive to compromise than password-only authentication.

 SMS-based 2FA (text-message verification) is much more secure than single-factor authentication (password-only).
 That being said, SMS is among the least secure 2FA methods.
 The SMS protocol is not very secure and SMS messages can be intercepted by attackers.